 Payment-focused cryptocurrency Dash has been integrated into Texcent Asia’s mobile wallet app Paycent.
 The cryptocurrency is now available to Paycent users and the company’s network of 36 million merchants globally.
-Users and merchants can now buy, sell and convert Dash with other cryptocurrencies and national currencies, the company announced on Wednesday.
+Users and merchants can now buy and sell Dash as well as convert it with other cryptocurrencies and national currencies, the company announced on Wednesday.

 In addition to conversion between digital assets, Paycent also features a Dash-to-Fiat instant liquidity functionality for local merchant payments.